Tech sector layoffs accelerate in 2026 amid AI pivot

 Social media platform Snap Inc. said it would cut about 1,000 jobs or roughly 16 per cent of its workforce and eliminate over 300 open roles to boost efficiency and accelerate growth.

-Chief Executive Officer Evan Spiegel said advances in AI were enabling automation of repetitive tasks, and with streamlining operations, the company expects savings of over USD 500 million by the second half of 2026, while severance costs are estimated at USD 95 million–USD 130 million.
+Chief Executive Officer Evan Spiegel said advances in AI were enabling automation of repetitive tasks, and with streamlining operations, the company expects savings of over $500 million by the second half of 2026, while severance costs are estimated at $95 million–$130 million.

 It announced four months’ severance pay, continued healthcare and accelerated equity vesting for its US-based employees.